edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 </details>

 With the containerd configuration from above, the following commands can be used to start the [tardev-snapshotter](https://github.com/kata-containers/tardev-snapshotter) and spawn a container using the `kata-cc` runtime class.
-Please note that while this example almost works, it does not currently result in a working container outside of AKS.
+Please note that while this example almost works, it doesn't currently result in a working container outside of AKS.
 This is probably due to a mismatch of exact arguments or configuration files.
 Maybe a policy annotation is required for booting.